 Literacy—the ability to read and write—is vital to a successful education, career, and quality of life in today's world.
-Whether in the form of curling up with a good book, jotting down a phone number, making a shopping list, or writing a report, being literate means participating effectively at home and in society.
+Whether in the form of curling up with a good book, jotting down a phone number, making a shopping list, or using a computer to write a report, being literate means participating effectively at home and in society.

 When you first touch something written in braille, it will probably feel like a jumble of dots.
 However, like any other code, braille is based on a logical system.
 Once you understand it, you'll be able to read and write braille easily.
 That's because braille is not a language, it's just another way to read and write English—or any other language, such as Japanese.
 Learn more in this section of the AFB website, and if you have children or students, be sure to explore the Braille Bug®, too.

-Learning to use devices like magnifiers and computers equipped with software that simulates a human voice reading the screen can also open up the world of literacy for someone with a visual impairment.
+There are many tools available for enhancing vision for reading print, and for accessing braille and electronic materials.
+Learning to use devices like magnifiers and computers equipped with software that simulates a human voice, or portable electronic braille devices can also open up the world of literacy for someone with a visual impairment.
 You can learn more about that in the Reading and Writing section of this site.

 - Celebrating the Life and Work of Louis Braille, 205 Years Later